Vietnam.vn - Nền tảng quảng bá Việt Nam

 A doctor examines one of three children with botulinum poisoning.
 Photo: Provided by the hospital

-Since May 13, five people in Thu Duc City have been poisoned by botulinum due to eating street-sold pork rolls and one person is suspected of eating fish sauce.
+From May 13 to now, 5 people in Thu Duc City have been poisoned by botulinum due to eating street-sold pork rolls and one person is suspected of eating fish sauce.
 Of these, three children aged 10-14 were given antidotes and treated at Children's Hospital 2.
 Their condition is improving, and one is about to be discharged.
 The remaining three cases are only receiving supportive treatment because the country has run out of BAT antidotes.
-However, one patient died before receiving one of the six vials of antidotes sponsored by WHO (World Health Organization).
+However, one patient died before receiving one of the 6 vials of antidotes sponsored by WHO ( World Health Organization).
 Two patients at Cho Ray Hospital also did not have time to use the medicine because the "golden" time had passed.

 Botulinum is a very strong neurotoxin, produced by anaerobic bacteria - bacteria that prefer closed environments such as canned food, or food environments that do not meet the standards to inhibit bacterial growth.